Business & Tax

 • The GSTIN appears on invoices and filings

-In practical terms, the GSTIN links a business to the GST system.
-It is used in reporting, invoicing, and verification processes.
+In practical terms, the GSTIN links a business to the GST system for reporting and verification.

 Where It Is Commonly Used